riyaz4s/game-of-life/README.md

 Start playing from http://localhost:4001/gol
 ### How to Play

-* Toggle between life and dead by clicking the cell
+* Toggle between life and death by clicking the cell
 * Start generation building by using the START button.